-Professor Mark Chaves is the Anne Firor Scott Distinguished Professor of Sociology, and Professor of Religious Studies and Divinity, at Duke University.
-Among other projects, he directs the National Congregations Study (NCS), a wide-ranging survey of a nationally representative sample of religious congregations conducted in 1998, 2006–07, 2012, and 2018-19.
+Mark Chaves is the Anne Firor Scott Distinguished Professor of Sociology, and Professor of Religious Studies and Divinity, at Duke University.
+Professor Chaves specializes in the sociology of religion.
+Among other projects, he directs the National Survey of Religious Leaders (NSRL), a nationally representative survey of religious leaders conducted in 2019-20, and the National Congregations Study (NCS), a wide-ranging survey of a nationally representative sample of religious congregations conducted in 1998, 2006–07, 2012, and 2018-19.
 Results from the NCS have helped us to better understand many aspects of congregational life in the United States.

 Professor Chaves can be reached at firstname.lastname@example.org or 919-660-5783.
 His mailing address is Department of Sociology, Duke University, Box 90088, Durham, NC 27708-0088.

 - 1,600 participating religious leaders representing 70+ Christian denominations, plus Jewish, Muslim, Buddhist, Hindu, and other religious groups

 - Information on demographics, job and career, pastoral activities, health, perspectives on science, political activities, and much more